ishakoradiya1/IS-477-project/README.md

 * References: Formatted citations for any papers, datasets, or software used in your project.

 Box link to output data: https://uofi.box.com/s/56t7ofh4sb2nhkaifiojl3k1q9zkqd39

+Last things to add:
+Licenses for data and software created as part of your project

+Final artifact to add:
+Metadata and data documentation
+Data dictionary or codebook as text file, PDF, or self-describing data formats.
+Descriptive metadata describing your project in conformance with a standard such as DataCite, Schema.org.